 Failure to furnish timely and complete notification of the second qualifying event or disability determination will result in loss of additional Extended Coverage eligibility.
-Notice will be considered furnished when mailed or, in the case of hand delivery, the date it is received by your Benefits Administrator.
+Notice will be considered furnished when mailed or, in the case of hand delivery, the date it is received by The Office of Health Benefits Extended Coverage/COBRA Administrator.